Apple Pay QR Code: How to Make Payments With Your iOS Devices

 Apple Pay is Apple’s mobile payment service, a system designed to be used both with the NFC chip of the iPhone and Apple Watch in different stores.
 Users make payments with the Apple Wallet also on applications and different websites.

 Apple doesn’t charge a fee to use Apple Pay in stores, websites, or apps.
-And it is also designed to hide your purchases, Apple does not know what you have bought with Apple Pay, something that does not happen on other platforms.
+And it is also designed to hide your purchases: Apple does not know what you have bought with Apple Pay, something that does not happen on other platforms.

 You should also know that the feature is available in countries and regions that use contactless technology.